Defining email documents using the email editor

 You can create an email document in HTML or plain text in any of your preferred tools, and then upload it to an email touchpoint.

-Alternatively, Circle provides you an email editor so you can quickly and easily design responsive emails.
-You can create email documents in HTML or plain text, and easily insert content objects, images, footers, and more.
+Alternatively, Circle provides an email editor so you can quickly and easily design responsive emails, inserting content objects, images, footers, and more.

 The email editor includes the following benefits: